A Campaign for the Future of our Rich History

 “…the high roads of the future will be clear, not only for us but for all, not only for our time, but for a century to come.”

 –Winston S. Churchill “The Sinews of Peace” (Westminster College, March 5, 1946)

 In 2017-18, as America’s National Churchill Museum prepared to celebrate its 50th anniversary, the Museum’s Board of Governors, Fellows, and friends across the United States established a goal to secure $10 million to sustain the Museum and strengthen its position as a world-class history museum and historic site.

-Today, $7.7 million in gifts, pledges, and other funds have been raised and the goal is within reach.
+As of August 2022, $9.68 million in gifts, pledges, and other funds have been raised and the goal is within reach.